Senior Thesis Research

 CHM 393: Senior Research, can be one of the most rewarding and fulfilling courses that you take at the University of Rochester.
 It is required for the BS degree and optional for the BA degree.

-Although two semesters of CHM 393 Senior Research are required for students in the BS degree during their senior year, any undergraduate may work with a professor as part of his/her research team during their freshman, sophomore, or junior years.
+Although two semesters of CHM 393 Senior Research are required for students in the BS degree during their senior year, any undergraduate may work with a professor as part of his/her research team during their first, second, or third years.
 Often this is done as CHM 395: Independent Research.

 To start, you need to find out what kind of chemistry appeals to you.
 Then, speak directly with the professor who does that kind of research to ask if there are openings.
 Showing an interest in the group’s work helps a lot!
 To find out the areas in which professors are working, it is helpful to see the research and teaching interests pages located in the Insider's Guide, or check our faculty pages.